Fix: Syntax Error near unexpected token `(‘

 [mycom7] # ./ctopo.sh um_test1 "[(1,2),(2,1)]"

-Also, make sure that you are executing your commands/shell script correctly if it is spanning several lines.
+Also, make sure that you are executing your commands/shell script correctly if it spans several lines.

-Because of the parameter type, the double quotes are necessary.
-An extra space might also ruin your code and force the error message.
-Make sure that you check the official documentation of the command you are executing and see if there is a problem there.
+Because of the parameter type, double quotes are necessary.
+An extra space might also ruin your code and cause the error message.
+Make sure to check the official documentation of the command you are executing to identify any issues.

-If are using a shell script which works in the source system but returns an error in the target, you can troubleshoot the script by checking the variables which are stored during the execution and then see what is causing the issue.
-This is a very common cause as in several cases, the shell tries to interpret an unprintable character.
+If you are using a shell script that works on the source system but returns an error on the target system, you can troubleshoot the script by checking the variables stored during the execution and then see what is causing the issue.
+This is a common cause, as the shell may try to interpret an unprintable character.

-Try running the shell with the parameter of ‘vx’.
-This will show us what commands are being run and what values are stored in the script.
-Through here you can troubleshoot and diagnose what is going wrong.
+Try running the shell with the ‘vx’ parameter.
+This will show what commands are being run and what values are stored in the script.
+This way, you can troubleshoot and diagnose what is going wrong.

 For example, execute the script in the terminal after including ‘vx’ as: